lollipopman/coproc-blog-post/README.md

     printf "%s\n" "$(rando butter bubbles)"
     ```

-    Though this method makes for some pretty hard to read code if you
+    Unfortunately, this method makes for some pretty hard to read code
-    need to cache a lot of values!
+    if you need to cache a lot of values!

 2. Cache the results in the filesystem: